 First of all, what are the basic podcast expenses?
 I have a podcast episode all about this, so I’ll give you the short version in this blog.
 Here are the basic expenses you’ll need to plan for:

-• Recording gear: starts at $150 for entry-level equipment
+- Recording gear: around $250 for entry-level equipment

 These four expenses are the most important startup costs and technically all you need to launch your show.
 However, most podcast hosts also pay for website hosting, graphic design, a podcast producer, transcriptions, guest gifting, and other marketing expenses.

 If you stick to only these four expenses, you should plan to spend at least $200 plus your monthly hosting fee (unless you pay for a yearly plan, which is around $200).
 For your recording platform, Mac users can use GarageBand for free for solo episodes.
-However, if you plan to interview guests, you’ll need to spend around $150 for a virtual podcasting studio program.
+However, if you plan to interview guests, you’ll need to spend around $150 for a virtual podcasting studio program, like Riverside: use the code GAFFIN15 for 15% off.

 Should You Invest Big or DIY Your Podcast?